Woman walking on treadmill

 Be Safe!

 Because public safety is the primary reason for our existence, we recommend that a savvy consumer be pro-active in choosing a PT health care professional.
-Verification of Arizona license to practice PT and certification to work as a PTA may be ascertained on the eLicensing website.
+Verification of Arizona license to practice PT and certification to work as a PTA may be obtained through the Board's Directory Search.
 Information can also be obtained by calling our office at 602-274-0236.
-Whether you live in the state of Arizona or you move to another state, a physical therapist must be licensed by that state before legally practicing as a physical therapist.
-Every state in the United States requires licensure before the physical therapist is allowed to practice in that state.
+Whether you live in the state of Arizona or you move to another state, a physical therapist must be licensed by that state or participating in the PT Compact before legally practicing as a physical therapist or working as a physical therapist assistant.
+Every state in the United States requires licensure before the physical therapist or physical therapist is allowed to practice or work, respectively.
+Some states, including Arizona, also participate in the PT Compact as a means to practice or work in that state.
+PT Compact privilege holders are granted a privilege to practice in one Compact state by virtue of licensure in another Compact state.
+If you have questions about a practitioner, visit the Contact Us page to request additional information.